-- 11. Fins and launch lugs are to be filleted to reduce drag and properly secure them to the model. - 12.
+- a. filled and sealed with putty, sanding sealer, and/or primer or other suitable filler to eliminate the appearance of body grooves and wood grain. - 11.
+Fins and launch lugs are to be filleted to reduce drag and properly secure them to the model. - 12.
 Engine mounts are to be securely attached to the body tube. - 13.
 Any seams on plastic parts are to be sanded smooth. - 14.
 The recovery system (typically a parachute or streamer) should be attached according to the instructions. - 15.
 The nose cone is to fit snugly but still allow for easy removal. - 16.
 Exhibits must be uniformly painted and smoothly finished without "runs," "orange peel," or "alligator skin" or finished as per rocket instructions (for example, no painting required), and decals, if used, are applied smoothly. - 17.
-Models may not be judged based on their plaint scheme (colors and placement on the rocket), except for rockets that fit the definition of a 'scale model\'and are entered in the scale model class.
+Models may not be judged based on their paint scheme (colors and placement on the rocket), except for rockets that fit the definition of a "scale model" and are entered in the scale model class.
 All other rockets do not have to follow the suggested paint scheme, allowing the 4-H'er to display maximum creativity in the finishing of their rocket.
 Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the non-scale model from one ribbon placing to another. - 18.
-"Scale models\" entered in the scale model class may be judged based on their paint scheme.
+"Scale models" entered in the scale model class may be judged based on their paint scheme.
 The judge may deduct up to one ribbon placing for not following the paint scheme. - 19.
-"Scale Models\" displayed in the scale model class are to be finished and completed with a majority (greater than 70%) of decals.
-For all other rockets the use of decals is optional.

-- 20. Original design rockets cannot be a modification of a pre-existing kit and must be of original design. - 21.
-Original design rockets must be designed by the exhibitor(s). - 22.
-Exhibitor(s) must be 11 years of age (4-H age) or older to enter an original design rocket. - 23.
+"Scale Models" displayed in the scale model class are to be finished and completed with a majority (greater than 70%) of decals.
+For all other rockets the use of decals is optional. - 20.
+The following rules (21-32) apply to advanced exhibits. - 21.
+Original design rockets cannot be a modification of a pre-existing kit and must be of original design. - 22.
+Original design rockets must be designed by the exhibitor(s). - 23.
+Exhibitor(s) must be 11 years of age (4-H age) or older to enter an original design rocket. - 24.
 Original design rockets must include detailed instructions, so that someone could construct the original designed rocket just like a kit purchased at a store.
-Instructions can be as many pages as needed to convey full and complete construction techniques. - 24.
+Instructions can be as many pages as needed to convey full and complete construction techniques. - 25.
 For a rocket entered in the original design classes, describe in the summary how the rocket was tested for stability prior to flying.
 Swing testing of the rocket is required.
 Other tests and calculations are strongly encouraged.
 Exhibitors must include documentation of the swing test.
-Failure to swing test a rocket will result in a deduction of TWO ribbon placings.
+Failure to swing test a rocket will result in a deduction of TWO ribbon placings. - 26.
+Rockets that use more than one 'D' engine or equivalent are consider mid-